nuejs/nue/packages/nuejs.org/docs/project-structure.md

 With the above setting all assets inside the "home" directory become dependencies of your root level `index.md`.

 ### Static files

 Static files like `.png`, `.jpg`, `.txt`, `.csv`, or `.json` are copied directly from the source directory to the distribution directory without processing.
 They work outside the page dependency management system.

 ### 404 file

 A file named `404.md` in the root level, acts as a target for non-existent files.
-You can use the `include` statement to customize its styling and behaviour.
+You can use the `include` statement to customize its styling and behavior.